10up/retro-winamp-block/readme.txt

 == Changelog ==

 = 0.1.0 =
-* Initial plugin release! 🎉
+* Initial release of the Webamp Block plugin. 🎉